How To Reset Android Phone: A Complete Beginner’s Guide

 Once the above steps have been followed, it is now safe to perform a reset on the phone without losing data and being exposed to any security breach.

-To perform a factory reset on Android 9 version and higher:
+To perform a factory reset on your Android phone, follow these steps:

 - Tap on Settings on the home screen